serfsup/elios-risk-exercise/README.md

   Once this is completed, the X and y can be set.
 X = risk_df.drop('risk_score') and y = risk_df['risk_score'].
 Train-test-split to create training and test data, and then run regressions to see which model fits the best.

+  There are a few other items of note.
+12 out of 22 first offenders were born after their disposition date.
+I understand that this is fake data, but if this were actual data, something would need to be done about those values in order to run an effective model.
+Also, every single criminal offense occurred at 575 Maple Street in each respective city across the country.
+Doesn't sound like a healthy place to visit!
+There were also some values in the properties columns that I would combine in the addresses, as the house number, street name, street prefix, and street suffix were all separated into columns.
+Putting them all together as they are listed in the addresses column would help to eliminate variables that could be redundant.

+  There is so much more that I would do if I were out of time!
+This exercise has been extremely satisfying, and one that I hope to continue working on in my spare time.